jeremybennett/torcs/installer/windows/readme_for_user.txt

 - Press F1 anytime to get help (do it as well during the ride to learn about the options).
 - Read the FAQ to learn about split screen multiplayer and more.
+- Or watch videos, you find the links on www.torcs.org

 4. Getting Help
 ---------------